Voidstorm012/Index-Allocation-Game/README.md

 # Index Allocation Game

 This project is an educational game designed to teach the concepts of file allocation in operating systems, specifically focusing on indexed allocation methods.
-The game provides three difficulty levels: Easy, Medium, and Hard, each representing different file allocation schemes.
+The game provides three difficulty levels: Linked Scheme (Easy), Multilevel Index (Medium), and Combined Scheme (Hard), each representing different file allocation schemes.

 ## Table of Contents